yahoo/elide-doc/pages/guide/v5/04-analytics.md

 }
 ```

+Each role defined generates an Elide [user check](/pages/guide/v{{ page.version }}/03-security.html#user-checks) that extends [RoleMemberCheck](https://github.com/yahoo/elide/blob/master/elide-core/src/main/java/com/yahoo/elide/core/security/checks/prefab/Role.java#L38-L48).

 These roles can then be referenced in security rules applied to entire tables or individual columns in their respective Hjson configuration:

 `readAccess = 'member OR guest user'`

+The `readAccess` table and column attribute can also reference Elide checks that are compiled with your application to implement row level security or other more complex security rules.

 ## Variable Substitution